dbiservices/yak/docs/configuration/new_environment.md

 ```

-### NEW VirtualMachine
+### New VirtualMachine

-#### Create NEW VirtualMachine from a existing template
+#### Create New VirtualMachine from a existing template

-To create an NEW VirtualMachine srv01, you can simple copy  existing template and the adapt all parameters
+To create an New VirtualMachine srv01, you can simple copy  existing template and the adapt all parameters

 ```
 mkdir ./configuration/infrastructure/aws_testing/srv01
 cp ./configuration/infrastructure_sample/aws_yak_test/srv-linux-test-01/variables.yml ./configuration/infrastructure/aws_testing/srv01
 ```

-#### Update the variable from the created NEW VirtualMachine
+#### Update the variable from the created New VirtualMachine

 At least the below parameter must be adapted
 - hostname